Mission: Disciples of Christ, nurturing mind, body an soul to the fullness of life.

 Vision: Changing the world through Catholic education.

-Strategic Goal: Believe, Excel, Respect, Thrive and Trust
+Strategic Goals: Believe, Excel, Respect, Thrive and Trust

 "It is my pleasure to share this document with you.
 I believe it reflects the Vision of the Board of Trustees and the DPCDSB’s ongoing focus on meeting this vision in alignment with our Multi-Year Strategic Plan and our inherent commitment to Equity and Inclusive Education.